 ![]() |

-Home Index
+Home _ Index

-Terms and Usage of this site
+Terms and Usage of site

-Narcissistic Personality Disorder Symptoms
+Narcissistic Personality Symptoms

-Narcissism links:
+Quick links:

 Zenia plays the character usually reserved for a man, someone who climbs to the top without counting the lives she destroys.
 She is chameleon like, manipulative, seductive and often admirable.
 The three woman friends in the book have good reasons to hate her.

 I knew that I was seeing a pattern of behavior, but I lacked the knowledge to give it a name.
-I was vacuuming in the dark.
+I was 'vacuuming in the dark.'
 As I read other books, I saw the same type of person described, over and over.
 In my personal and professional life, I had seen variations of the same kind of person.

 Who are these people?
 I eventually found out.